Stuycs-K/lab11-stuyrim-5-khoshe-chens/README.md

 :ballot_box_with_check: added baseDmg to all Adventurer subclasses so an Adventurer's damage can be buffed

-:question: if HP goes below 0, the character dies and can no longer attack or get attacked  (required)
+:white_check_mark: if HP goes below 0, the character dies and can no longer attack or get attacked  (required)

-:question: program ends when player quits or all characters on a team is defeated (required)
+:white_check_mark: program ends when player quits or all characters on a team is defeated (required)

-:question: player is able to choose 1-3 opponents (required)
+:white_check_mark: player is able to choose 1-3 opponents (required)

-:question: when only one opponent is chosen, it is the boss (required)
+:white_check_mark: when only one opponent is chosen, it is the boss (required)

 :white_check_mark: Necromancer attack/support/special